 This lesson covers best practices for responding to the reviews customers leave for your business online.
-If you want to reply to your reviews on Google, you can do so once you’ve claimed your Business Profile.

 Why responding to reviews is important

-As a business, you probably read online reviews to keep up with how customers are perceiving your business.
+As a business, you probably read your online reviews to keep up with how customers are perceiving your business.
 You’ll also want to respond to some of them, both positive and negative.